jttyeung/investable/README.md

 ## <a name="use"></a>How to Use Investable
-1. Edit the list of 'start_urls' in `/rent_scraper/rent_scraper/spiders/craigslist.py` with the Craigslist URL for the city you would like rent averages from.
+1. Edit the list of `start_urls` in `/rent_scraper/rent_scraper/spiders/craigslist.py` with the Craigslist URL for the city you would like rent averages from.
-2. Edit the 'CLOSESPIDER_ITEMCOUNT' in `/rent_scraper/rent_scraper/spiders/settings.py` to indicate how many rental properties to include in the average.
+2. Edit the `CLOSESPIDER_ITEMCOUNT` in `/rent_scraper/rent_scraper/spiders/settings.py` to indicate how many rental properties to include in the average.
 Please scrape responsibly.
 3. Search for a listing of interest. **Note**: Cannot search by city due to Zillow API restrictions.
 4. Enter your mortgage customizations to compare rent rate vs. mortgage rate, or search again.